Where are the best places in the state of Tennessee?

 To the untrained eye they are the places that have awesome economies.
 They’re the places in Volunteer State where people have the best jobs, residents are all above average, and the sun shines the most.

-But, like all places, some towns and cities in the Volunteer State are better than others.
-And here at HomeSnacks, we don’t trust the untrained eye to make these fine grain distinctions.
-Instead, we look to data to understand the best place to live in Tennessee.
+However, here at HomeSnacks, we don’t trust the untrained eye and instead look to data to understand the best places to call home in Tennessee.

-After analyzing over 100 places in Tennessee, we came up with this list as the best of the best that the Volunteer State has to offer:
+After analyzing 91 places in Tennessee, we came up with this list of the best places:

 - Brentwood (Photos)

 - Franklin (Photos)

 - Nolensville (Photos)

 - Bartlett (Photos)